* You are viewing the archive for the ‘shortages of desiccated thyroid’ Category

 * In one clinical study, the fiber supplement guar gum reduced blood levels of penicillin.

-If you are using a compounded medication, strongly request powdered acidophiles, also spelled acidophilus, as your filler.
+If you are using a compounded desiccated thyroid medication, it’s strongly recommended to request powdered acidophiles, also spelled acidophilus, as your filler.
 One gal states her compounding pharmacy uses powdered Ginger (but beware of too much Ginger if you have Mitral Valve Prolapse.
-It can cause palps if you take too much – my experience).
-See what other fillers your compounder can offer.
+It can cause palps if you take too much–my experience).
+Others might use powdered Vitamin C. See what other fillers your compounder can offer.

 How are YOU doing with the current desiccated thyroid shortages?